-From the , we can see that a disciple did not believe the Lord until he saw the resurrected Lord with his own eyes and touched the Lord Jesus’ nail marks with his own hands.
+From the Bible, we can see that there was one disciple who did not believe the Lord Jesus’ resurrection until he saw the resurrected Lord with his own eyes and touched the Lord Jesus’ nail marks with his own hands.
 The person was Thomas.
 What did the Lord Jesus say to Thomas after His resurrection?
-The Lord Jesus said: “because you have seen me, you have believed: blessed are they that have not seen, and yet have believed” (Jhn 20:29).
+The Lord Jesus said: “because you have seen Me, you have believed: blessed are they that have not seen, and yet have believed” (Jhn 20:29).
 Before, I only understood the literal meaning of the Lord Jesus’ words.
 However, I did not know God’s hidden will.
-Until seeing such a paragraph of s, I gradually understand His will.
-God says: “Before the Lord Jesus was nailed to the cross, Thomas always doubted that He is Christ, and could not believe it.
-His belief in God was established only on the basis of what he could see with his own eyes, what he could touch with his own hands.
+But when I read this paragraph of God’s words, I gradually understood His will.
+God says: “Before the Lord Jesus was nailed to the cross, Thomas always doubted that He was, and was incapable of belief.
+His faith in God was established only on the basis of what he could see with his own eyes, what he could touch with his own hands.
 The Lord Jesus had a good understanding of the faith of this type of person.
-They only believed in God in heaven, and did not believe at all, and would not accept the One sent by God, or the Christ in the flesh.
-In order to have him acknowledge and believe in the existence of the Lord Jesus and that He truly was , He allowed Thomas to reach out his hand and touch His rib. … The Lord Jesus’ appearance and His words provided a conclusion, and a verdict on the faith of those who were full of doubts.
-He used His actual words and actions to tell the doubters, to tell those who only believed in God in heaven but did not believe in Christ: God did not commend their belief, nor did He commend their following which was full of doubts.
-The day they fully believed in God and Christ could only be the day that God completed His great work.
-Of course, that day was also the day that their doubt received a verdict.
-Their attitude toward Christ determined their fate, and their stubborn doubt meant their faith gained them no results, and their rigidness meant their hopes were in vain.
+They only believed in God in heaven, and did not believe at all in the One sent by God, or the Christ in the flesh, and nor would they accept Him.
+In order for Thomas to acknowledge and believe in the existence of the Lord Jesus and that He truly was God incarnate, He allowed Thomas to reach out his hand and touch His rib. … The Lord Jesus’ appearance and His words provided a conclusion and a verdict on the faith of those who were full of doubts.
+He used His actual words and actions to tell the doubters, to tell those who only believed in God in heaven but did not believe in Christ: God did not commend their belief, nor did He commend them for following Him while doubting Him.
+The day when they fully believed in God and Christ could only be the day that God completed His great work.
+Of course, that day was also the day that a verdict was made upon their doubt.
+Their attitude toward Christ determined their fate, and their stubborn doubt meant that their faith bore them no fruit, and their hardness meant that their hopes were in vain.
 Because their belief in God in heaven was fed on illusions, and their doubt toward Christ was actually their true attitude toward God, even though they touched the nail marks on the Lord Jesus’ body, their faith was still useless and their outcome could only be described as drawing water with a bamboo basket—all in vain.”
 “Thomas represents a type of person who believes in God yet doubts God.
 They are of a suspicious nature, have sinister hearts, are treacherous, and do not believe in the things that God can accomplish.
 They do not ’s omnipotence and His sovereignty, and neither do they believe in God incarnate.
 However, the Lord Jesus’ resurrection flew in the face of these traits that they have, and it also provided them with an opportunity to discover their own doubt, to recognize their own doubt, and to acknowledge their own treachery, thus coming to truly believe in the existence and resurrection of the Lord Jesus.
 What happened with Thomas was a warning and a caution for later generations so that more people could warn themselves not to be doubters like Thomas, and that if they did fill themselves with doubt, then they would sink into the darkness.
 If you follow God, but just like Thomas, always want to touch the Lord’s rib and feel His nail marks to confirm, to verify, to speculate on whether or not God exists, then God will forsake you.
 So, the Lord Jesus requires people to not be like Thomas, only believing what they can see with their own eyes, but to be pure, honest people, to not harbor doubts toward God, but to simply believe in and follow Him.
 People like this are blessed.
 This is a very small requirement the Lord Jesus makes of people, and it is a warning for His followers” (“God’s Work, God’s Disposition, and God Himself III”).